-If, when you imagine a wine bar, you think of a place that looks like a living room from the 1990s, know that this particular one could not be more different.
-Brunette is a ridiculously charming spot - there’s floral wallpaper, a white marble bar, vintage stemware likely sourced from Kingston’s many antique shops, and a restroom that we plan to steal interior design ideas from.
-For an up close look at all of that, you can sit at one of the tables available for limited indoor dining.
-Otherwise, opt for a table out on the side.
-Either way, make use of the highly curated by-the-glass wine list, and snacks like shrimp rolls, hot dogs, and trout roe nachos.
+Brunette is a ridiculously charming wine bar—there’s floral wallpaper, a white marble bar, vintage stemware likely sourced from Kingston’s many antique shops, and a bathroom that's giving us interior design inspiration.
+While they have limited tables inside, you can always opt for a table out on the side.
+Either way, make use of the highly curated by-the-glass wine list, and order snacks like shrimp rolls, hot dogs, and trout roe nachos.

 Cherries Ice Cream Bar & Grill

 Hasbrouck House is an old inn that was taken over and renovated, and it has a nice restaurant called Butterfield.
-The walls are stone, there’s a fireplace, and the whole place generally makes you feel like you’re in the upstate New York version of a castle.
+The walls are stone, there’s a fireplace, and the whole spot generally makes you feel like you’re in the upstate New York version of a castle.
 A low-key castle, but still.
-The restaurant is serving brunch and dinner Friday-Sunday both indoors and outdoors, with high-end American dishes like garden squash gazpacho with squash blossoms or dry-aged steak with shallot agrodolce.
+The restaurant serves brunch and dinner and you can choose from high-end American dishes like squid ink tagliatelle and black trumpet-crusted venison.

 This is one of our favorite places in all of upstate New York.
-Westwind Orchard is a fully-organic farm and pick-your-own-produce destination - a thing that, as it turns out, is actually pretty rare.
+Westwind Orchard is a fully-organic farm and pick-your-own-produce destination—a thing that, as it turns out, is actually pretty rare.
 Once you finish picking your raspberries, pumpkins, or apples, it’s time to eat, and that’s when you’ll head back to the yard that’s covered with picnic tables and a wood-burning pizza oven.
-Their margherita pizza is on par with what you’ll find at the best spots in NYC, and they also do creative things with their own produce - like the raspberry and sausage covered pie.
+Their margherita pizza is on par with what you’ll find at the best spots in NYC, and they also do creative things with their own produce—like the raspberry and sausage-covered pie.
 If it wasn’t clear from everything we’ve already said, Westwind Orchard is perfect for kids, but it’s also perfect for pretty much anyone else.
-It’s absolutely worth going out of your way for this place.

 City Winery, which has locations in NYC and around the country, opened a massive multi-use project on a 22-acre plot centered around a converted mill.
-Along with making their own wine from grapes grown on the property, they have a tasting room and restaurant with outdoor seating overlooking a river and waterfall.
-You can make a reservation for a table Thursday through Sunday through their website, where you’ll also find details on their on-site concert series.
+The majority of the wine sold across all City Winery locations is made on site, and they have a tasting room and restaurant with outdoor seating overlooking a river and waterfall.

 Homespun Foods serves the kind of food that won’t derail your hiking plans before you’ve decided on a trail.
-Thursday through Sunday, order a gouda pecan salad and turkey avocado sandwich at a table in the backyard or the tented front patio, both of which are open for lunch and dinner.
+Order a gouda pecan salad and turkey avocado sandwich and take a seat on their back patio if the weather is nice.

-The Roundhouse is the most upscale dinner option in town, and the picturesque space is enough of a reason to stop by on its own.
-The big, string-light-covered outdoor patio looks out over a waterfall, and is a great place to eat some duck confit steam buns and housemade pasta on a nice evening.
-The restaurant is open every day, and on weekends, they also have a BBQ pop-up where you can order 12-hour smoked brisket and barrel-aged negronis all day long.
+The Roundhouse is the most upscale dinner option in Beacon, and the picturesque space is enough of a reason to stop by on its own.
+Both the dining room and the big, string-light-covered outdoor patio overlook a waterfall, and they're both great places to eat some deviled eggs, blistered shishito peppers, and housemade pasta on a nice evening.

 Bank Square Coffeehouse